 Our audience includes everyday users checking their public IP, professionals validating DNS and email reputation signals, developers debugging network behavior, support teams handling routing complaints, and privacy-focused users who want to verify if a VPN configuration is actually working.
 The platform is intentionally structured so beginners can get immediate answers while advanced users can continue into deeper tooling and guides.

 We continue to improve the platform around three priorities: reliable diagnostics, clear explanations, and practical action paths.
-That means adding better result interpretation, stronger glossary guidance for technical terms, and workflows that connect tools together instead of isolating them.
+In 2026 the roadmap is focused on richer tool explanations, stronger long-tail troubleshooting guides, clearer VPN verification flows, and tighter cross-page fact consistency so users do not see one server count, privacy claim, or feature list on one page and a different version elsewhere.
 The objective is simple: help users make better network and privacy decisions with transparent, testable information.